Sheila-a/Ineadk/README.md

 ## Smart Contract Deployment

 The Gig Nexus App's smart contract is deployed on Linea, a blockchain platform.
 This contract ensures secure and transparent transactions between users.
-You can interact with the contract on Linea's blockchain explorer.
+You can interact with the contract on Linea's blockchain explorer at contract-link-on-linea.

 ---